jordan-public/zircuit-prolog-preexectution/README.md

 - The new components are independent of the existing system.

 The Prolog implementation is relatively simple, and maybe an existing implementation can be adapted.
+It exists in JavaScript/TypeScript, and it can be adapted as a library that can be included and call within the application front ends.
 A simple Prolog interpreter can be written in Prolog itself, which outputs the execution trace along with the result.

 The proving system is much simpler than the one for execution of the EVM:
 - There is no state because it executes on the client side.
 Consequently there are